 Here are 10 depression coping skills to try:

-The 54321 method is a grounding technique that helps you tap into your five senses to bring yourself back to the present moment.
+The 54321 method is a grounding technique that helps you bring yourself back to the present moment using your five senses.
 A common feature of depression is dwelling on the past and becoming so stuck on what you cannot change that you struggle to focus on the present.
 Accordingly, grounding in the moment diverts one’s attention from the negative thoughts and emotions keeping them stuck.

 - Look around and name five things you can see